Financial help and resources for cancer patients

 Crowdfunding to support cancer patients

-When you’re fighting cancer, it helps to have a robust support system from friends and family.
+When you’re fighting cancer, it helps to have a robust support system around you.
 If your friends and family are looking for ways they can support you, consider crowdfunding.
-Many excellent organizations help cancer patients financially by providing an easy way to start an online fundraiser.
+Many excellent organisations help cancer patients financially by providing an easy way to start an online fundraiser.

 A fundraiser is a great opportunity to ask your community to donate to help you in your fight to get healthy.
 It creates a space for friends and family to stay connected and leave words of encouragement, and it’s a great way to provide help for cancer patients to pay bills.